JshJshSinger/QR-code-component-FEM/README.md

 - Live Site URL: https://jshjshsinger.github.io/QR-code-component-FEM/

 ## My process

-  -write base html, divs, hierarchy
+- write base html, divs, hierarchy
-  -mobile first, check for formatting changes in the desktop version -update html
+- mobile first, check for formatting changes in the desktop version
+- update html
-  -add classes to markup
+- add classes to markup
-  -start the css
+- start the css
-  -reset css defaults
+- reset css defaults
-  -start styling, using classes as needed.
+- start styling, using classes as needed.
-  -check against reference, make adjustments, repeat.
+- check against reference, make adjustments, repeat.
-  -commit with a note, and push to github at notible stages.
+- commit with a note, and push to github at notible stages.

 ### Built with